formalsec/wasp/ECOOP2022_AE_Submission_Document.md

 #### Examples(#examples)

+**WASP Example:**

-Now you can use WASP to concolically execute Wasm programs, for example:
+Now you can use WASP to concolically execute Wasm programs;
+for example, in order to execute the Wasm test `/home/wasp/wasp/tests/regression/assume_assert.wast` run the following command:

 ```sh
 wasp wasp/tests/regression/assume_assert.wast -t